 Make your working schedule flexible

-Work flexibility goes a long way in ensuring that you have more spare time that you can spend with your family and the newborn.
+Work flexibility goes a long way in ensuring that you have more spare time that you can spend with your family and your newborn baby.
 Being a new dad requires you to re-strategize your life by using your spare time with your family rather than before when you could hangout with your buddies all night long.

 If you can have a day off at work or a long 3-day weekend, then you should aim at creating time for your family.

-For dads who can be able to work from home, using such an opportunity can make it possible to achieve a better family-work balance.
+For dads who are able to work from home, using such an opportunity can make it possible to achieve a better family-work balance.

 Simplify your life

 You do not need to be a superhero to be able to spend time with your family while, at the same time, attend to your work commitments.
-All you need to do is simplify your life such that you are able to plan your day and prioritize on things that are important for you and your family.
+All you need to do is simplify your life so that you are able to plan your day and prioritize the things that are important for you and your family.

 For instance, if you attend a weekly basketball game or swimming session with your friends, you can forego such activities and spend that time with your family.
 You need to present when your child is growing up and be part of their life.

 New dads who value and care for their families are able to organize their lives as such so that they live simple lives and are present at work and at home at all times.